Privacy Policy

 11.4 California residents

-Under the California Consumer Privacy Act as amended by the California Privacy Rights Act (CCPA/CPRA), you have the right to know, the right to delete, the right to correct, the right to opt out of the sale or sharing of personal information for cross-context behavioral advertising, the right to limit the use of sensitive personal information, and the right to non-discrimination for exercising any of these rights.
+Under the California Consumer Privacy Act as amended by the California Privacy Rights Act (CCPA/CPRA), you have the right to know, the right to delete, the right to correct, the right to opt out of the sale or sharing of personal information for cross-context behavioral advertising, the right to limit the use of sensitive personal information, and the right to non-discrimination.
 We do not sell personal information for monetary consideration.
 Where we engage in "sharing" as that term is defined under the CPRA, you may opt out using the contact details below or, where presented, the "Do Not Sell or Share My Personal Information" link on our website.
 We honor Global Privacy Control (GPC) signals.

 Categories of personal information collected (CCPA notice at collection): identifiers, customer records, commercial information, internet or other electronic network activity, geolocation information (general), professional or employment-related information, and inferences drawn from the foregoing.
-Sensitive personal information collected: phone number, account log-in credentials only if you create an account, and (where included in submitted statements) financial account identifiers.
+Sensitive personal information collected: phone number, government-issued identification provided for boarding, account log-in credentials only if you create an account, and (where included in submitted statements) financial account identifiers.
 We use sensitive personal information only for the purposes permitted under the CPRA without further consent.

 11.5 Other United States residents